Spectrum Phone Plans Explained: Best Options for Older Adults

 Smartphones vs flip phones

-About 61 percent of seniors 65 and older now own smartphones, while 29 percent own regular cell phones.
-The shift toward smartphones happens because they help people stay connected—video calls, photos, and messaging apps let older adults feel closer to family and friends, which matters for mental health and reducing isolation.
+Pew Research Center puts smartphone ownership among adults 65 and older at 78 percent as of 2025.
+The pull toward smartphones is simple: video calls, photos, and messaging apps let older adults feel closer to family and friends, and that closeness matters for mental health and easing isolation.

 Flip phones offer simplicity, tactile buttons, and battery life that lasts a week between charges.
 They cost less.
 Spectrum carries the TCL FLIP 3 if you want to keep things basic.